GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 API](https://developers.google.com/web/updates/2018/09/reportingapi) is another
 mechanism through which you can detect various issues.
 You can configure the Reporting API to instruct your users' browser to send a report whenever COEP blocks the loading of a resource.
-Chrome supports the `Report-To` header since version 69 for a variety of uses including COEP.
+Chrome has supported the `Report-To` header since version 69 for a variety of uses including COEP.

 {% Aside %}
 The Reporting API is undergoing transition to [a new ](https://w3c.github.io/reporting/)version.
-Chrome is planning to release it soon, but will leave the older API in place simultaneously for some time.
+Chrome is planning to release it soon, but will leave the older API in place for some time.
 Firefox is also [considering the new API](https://bugzilla.mozilla.org/show_bug.cgi?id=1620573).
 You may want to use both APIs during the transition.
 {% endAside %}

-To specify where the browser should send the reports, append the `Report-To` HTTP header to any document that is served with a COEP HTTP header.
+To specify where the browser should send reports, append the `Report-To` HTTP header to any document that is served with a COEP HTTP header.
 The `Report-To` header also supports a few extra parameters to configure the reports.
 For example: